thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 wl-analog-gauges-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-analog-gauges-bundle-ce.png
-        title: 'For visualization of temperature, humidity, speed and other integer or float values.'
+        title: 'For visualization of temperature, humidity, speed, and other integer or float values.'

 wl-cards-bundle:
     0: